shashank025/schemaviz/README.md

        AND n.nspname = 'public'
 ```

 In conjunction with the `\copy` command, this can be used to easily populate the schema csv file.
-For your convenience, this library includes a `psql` command file [pgschema.sql](pgschema.sql) which does exactly this.
+For your convenience, this library includes a file [pgschema.sql](pgschema.sql) which does exactly this.
 Run the following `psql` command in this directory to populate [schema.csv](schema.csv) from a postgres database of your choice:

 ```
     psql "dbname=xxx host=xxx.com user=xxx password=xxx port=xxx ..." -f pgschema.sql
 ```

-### mysql
+### 1.2 mysql

 TODO